 Voulez-vous danser avec moi?

 For those about to rock, salsa, or tango, we salute you.
 For a sophisticated and fun night of dinner and dancing to live soul, world beat, classic rock and more, join the crowd at Le Balcon.
-Themed parties, nightly DJs and great bourbon, beer and cocktails make St-Denis Street bar Le Clébard a good option for groups divided by a love of dancing and a preference for chatting on a terrasse.
+Themed parties, nightly DJs and great bourbon, beer and cocktails make Saint-Denis Street bar Le Clébard a good option for groups divided by a love of dancing and a preference for chatting on a terrasse.
 Find a whole lot of nightlife all in one place and let loose some fancy footwork at Crescent Street’s Sir Winston Churchill Pub Complex, home to a nightclub, an English pub, a restaurant and bar.
-And for fans of tango and salsa, Montréal tango and salsa clubs sizzle.
+The Casino de Montréal brings Vegas-style entertainment to its cabaret and dance club venues.
+And Montréal tango and salsa clubs like Club 649, Copacabana and Salsathèque sizzle.

 Dance music, in a festival style

 Neither rain, nor sleet, nor dark of night shall keep us from dancing night and day, all year long.
 Naturally, summertime comes packed with sure bets for great dancing, from internationally lauded weekly outdoor dance party Piknic Électronik every Sunday in Parc Jean-Drapeau to music festivals including the Festival International de Jazz de Montréal, outdoor two-day EDM fest îleSoniq Montreal, techno-focused electronic music and arts fest MUTEK and urban art and music fest Chromatic.

 Winter has its fair share of outdoor dancing fun too, namely Igloofest, welcoming globe-trotting DJs and melting the ice in the Old Port in late January and early February.
 No matter what season you find yourself in Montréal, there’s always dancing to be done.